ApocalypserL/mynetfilter/README.md

 These source codes and files are ONLY FOR TEST.
 DO NOT USE THEM WITHOUT CHECK ON YOUR OWN ENVIRONMENT AND MODIFICATION.
-All sources codes follow the license of BSD.
+All sources codes follow the license of GPLv2 or BSD.